-Pillar Innovations' shelters withstand years of hard knocks, then deploy in a split second and sustain life for 96 hours.
-How?
+Pillar Innovations' Fresh Air Bay shelters withstand years of hard knocks, then deploy in a split second and sustain life for 96 hours.
+In fact, when the National Institute for Occupational Safety and Health conducted initial tests of 5 state-approved shelter designs, only Fresh Air Bay passed every test.

 In the wake of this disaster, West Virginia passed legislation requiring all underground mines to have accessible refuge shelters.
 They approved five shelter designs, including Fresh Air Bay (FAB, or “the bay”), manufactured by Pillar Innovations LLC.